trnstlntk/de-bias-wiki-mapper/README.md

 ## Status

 This is an experiment built with ChatGPT.
 I am not a coder but am trying to build something that can work as a prototype.
+I don't plan to develop this further into a stable piece of software, but if it proves to be useful, I warmly invite others (who are actually developers) to, for instance, fork this or create a better and totally new version.

+(April 27, 2025) This tool is unfinished, it only has the very basic functionality of listing the vocabulary so far.
+I may not work further on this for a while.

 The motivation behind this tool is to provide an easy-to-use working environment for Wikidata and Wikipedia editors to discover contested terms, and to see if and how these are present on Wikidata and Wikipedias - either as contested terms or labeled as the alternatives that are considered more respectful.